 Take it from me - the hangover, nausea, walk of shame, and overdraft fees are not worth it.

-A therapist may be able to help you adjust your beliefs around your impulses - from negative or destructive ones (“I can’t control myself!”) to a more positive and empowering perspective (“Controlling my impulses is hard, but I can do hard things!”)
+A therapist specializing in ADHD may be able to help you adjust your beliefs around your impulses - from negative or destructive ones (“I can’t control myself!”) to a more positive and empowering perspective (“Controlling my impulses is hard, but I can do hard things!”)

-Many adults with ADHD report improved impulse control with the use of medication (both stimulant and non-stimulant) as a part of their treatment regimen.
+Many ADHD adults report improved impulse control with the use of medication (both stimulant and non-stimulant) as a part of their treatment regimen.

 Talk to your doctor about whether medication is an appropriate treatment for you.